 - Statement on corporate governance

-In accordance with NUES’s recommendation for good corporate governance and Article 3-3b of the Norwegian Accounting Act, the Board of Directors of Biotec Pharmacon has prepared this policy statement on corporate governance.
+In accordance with NUES’s recommendation for good corporate governance and Article 3-3b of the Norwegian Accounting Act, the Board of Directors in Biotec Pharmacon has prepared this policy statement on corporate governance.
 If the Company deviates from NUES recommendation, Biotec will adhere to the “comply or explain” principle for each and every clause in the recommendation.

 The Company does not have separate guidelines for social responsibility, as the size of the Company does not justify it.
 Many principles relating to social responsibility are embedded into other guidelines where considered appropriate.

 Biotec Pharmacon is a public company that develops, manufactures and markets immune modulating compounds for the human health sectors and marine enzymes used in molecular biology.
 Biotec Pharmacon ASA is the parent company of the group controlling two subsidiaries.
 ArcticZymes AS is a supplier of enzymes with unique properties for molecular biology research and PCR based diagnostics.
 ArcticZymes is currently supplying cold adapted and heat labile enzymes to leading international research reagents and diagnostics companies.
 ArcticZymes is 96% owned by Biotec Pharmacon.
 Biotec BetaGlucans AS handles all research and development, and manufacturing of beta-glucans within the group.
 Biotec BetaGlucans AS is wholly owned by Biotec Pharmacon.